 Applying the Formula: Step-by-Step Guide

-The process of converting 900 F to C using the formula C = (F – 32) * 5/9 can be dissected as follows: First, we’ll subtract 32 from the Fahrenheit temperature.
+The process of converting 900 F to C using the formula C = (F – 32) * 5/9 involves several mathematical operations.
+First, we’ll subtract 32 from the Fahrenheit temperature.
 In our case, 900°F minus 32 equals 868.

 Next, we’ll multiply this result by 5/9.
 So, 868 * 5/9 = 482.22.
 This gives us the final temperature in Celsius, which is 482.22°C.